remotesynth/certifiedfreshevents/content/events/the-jam-2022.md

 ## StepZen Opportunity Scholarship Program {#scholarship}

+**Thanks to support of StepZen and our other sponsors, TheJam.dev is now FREE!
+No need to apply for a scholarship.
+Just register.**

 We believe that including a diverse range of voices at our events makes them better, stronger, more inclusive, and more fun.
 Our current definition of diversity includes people of any gender, including identity and expression; sexual orientation; disabilities, mental or physical; physical appearance, including but not limited to body size; ethnicity/culture; personal expression; and beliefs – religious, political or otherwise.
 Having these voices on our stages, on our volunteer teams, and in our audiences allow us all to grow through hearing a variety of experiences, stories, and viewpoints.

 Requirements: